Mhmdaris15/Berufsvernetzen-Landing-Page-2/CONTRIBUTING.md

-# Contributing to Keploy
+# Contributing to Berufvernetzen

-Thank you for your interest in Keploy and for taking the time to contribute to this project. 🙌 Keploy is a project by developers for developers and there are a lot of ways you can contribute.
+Thank you for your interest in Berufvernetzen and for taking the time to contribute to this project. 🙌 Berufvernetzen is a project by developers for developers and there are a lot of ways you can contribute.

 If you don't know where to start contributing, ask us on our [Slack channel](https://join.slack.com/t/keploy/shared_invite/zt-12rfbvc01-o54cOG0X1G6eVJTuI_orSA).